 To maximize efficiency, it’s also recommended that you run the dishwasher only when it’s full.

-Modern dishwashing detergents are designed to clean effectively without pre-rinsing.
-To avoid residue, always use the right amount of detergent as specified in the directions.
+Add dishwashing detergent.
+To avoid residue, use the right amount as specified in the directions.

 Unloading the Dishwasher